CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents

-\textbf{Sound Separation Performance on dnr-v2 (cf. Table \ref{tab1}).} {CodecSep{+}dnr-v2} outperforms both pretrained AudioSep (zero-shot) and retrained AudioSep{+}dnr-v2 across all categories, with sizable SI\mbox{-}SDR gains in speech ({9.97} vs.\ 4.92/7.68\,dB), music ({1.15} vs.\ $-2.46$/$-5.55$\,dB), and SFX ({0.89} vs.\ $-0.34$/$-4.66$\,dB).
-In ViSQOL, CodecSep matches or exceeds AudioSep in speech and music while slightly trailing on SFX, likely reflecting differences in SFX prompt distributions (AudioSep’s diverse training vs.\ CodecSep’s compositional SFX prompts from dnr-v2).
-Importantly, our \emph{bitstream-native} variant—{CodecSep{+}dnr-v2 (codes in: codes out, zero-shot)}—evaluates the CodecSep+dnr-v2 masker directly on reconstructed embeddings $E$ from code streams (\S\ref{sec:design-rationale_main}, para. $6$\textendash$7$) \emph{without} any fine-tuning: it incurs a modest drop relative to the continuous-latent path (about $1{\text{–}}2$\,dB SI\mbox{-}SDR across sources; small ViSQOL deltas for music/speech and parity on SFX), {yet still} surpasses AudioSep{+}dnr-v2 on SI\mbox{-}SDR for all sources (e.g., music: $-0.16$ vs.\ $-5.55$\,dB; speech: $8.26$ vs.\ $7.68$\,dB; SFX: $-0.96$ vs.\ $-4.66$\,dB).
-Compared to pretrained AudioSep (zero-shot), the codes-in:codes-out variant improves SI\mbox{-}SDR on speech/music but lags on SFX SI\mbox{-}SDR and ViSQOL.
-These results indicate that a deployment-friendly, \emph{no-finetuning} bitstream path is already competitive; as discussed in \S\ref{sec:design-rationale_main}, para. $6$ , light fine-tuning on $E$ or an embedding-consistency loss can close the residual gap.
-As part of our ablation, the lightweight {CodecSep{+}dnr-v2 (ablate Masker)} removes the transformer masker and applies FiLM directly to the encoder; it attains SI\mbox{-}SDR comparable to AudioSep{+}dnr-v2 with better perceptual speech quality, but overall separation quality drops due to FiLM perturbing the mixture latents held by the encoder.
+\textbf{Does codec-latent masking outperform spectrogram-domain text-guided separation under matched training on dnr-v2 (cf. Table \ref{tab1})?} The answer is yes. {CodecSep{+}dnr-v2} outperforms both pretrained AudioSep (zero-shot) and retrained AudioSep{+}dnr-v2 across all three source categories, with sizable SI\mbox{-}SDR gains in speech ($10.0$ vs.\ $4.9$/$7.7$\,dB), music ($1.2$ vs.\ $-2.5$/$-5.6$\,dB), and SFX ($0.9$ vs.\ $-0.3$/$-4.7$\,dB).
+In ViSQOL, CodecSep matches or exceeds AudioSep in speech and music while slightly trailing on SFX, likely reflecting differences in SFX prompt distributions (AudioSep’s diverse training versus CodecSep’s compositional SFX prompts derived from dnr-v2).
+These results indicate that masking in the structured codec latent space is more effective than spectrogram-domain text-guided separation under matched training conditions.

+\textbf{Does the code-stream variant remain competitive without fine-tuning (cf. Table \ref{tab1})?} Again, the answer is largely yes.
+Our \emph{bitstream-native} variant—{CodecSep{+}dnr-v2 (codes in: codes out, zero-shot)}—evaluates the same trained masker directly on reconstructed embeddings $E$ from code streams (\S\ref{subsec:deployment_discussion}) \emph{without} any fine-tuning.
+Relative to the continuous-latent path, this incurs only a modest drop (roughly $1{\text{–}}2$\,dB SI\mbox{-}SDR across sources, with small ViSQOL deltas for music/speech and parity on SFX), yet it still surpasses AudioSep{+}dnr-v2 on SI\mbox{-}SDR for all three sources (music: $-0.2$ vs.\ $-5.6$\,dB; speech: $8.3$ vs.\ $7.7$\,dB; SFX: $-1.0$ vs.\ $-4.7$\,dB).
+Compared to pretrained AudioSep (zero-shot), the codes-in:codes-out variant improves SI\mbox{-}SDR on speech and music, although it lags on SFX SI\mbox{-}SDR and ViSQOL.
+This shows that a deployment-friendly, \emph{no-finetuning} bitstream path is already competitive; as discussed in \S\ref{subsec:deployment_discussion}, the remaining gap could be reduced with light fine-tuning on $E$ or an embedding-consistency loss.